NVIDIA-RTX/OMM-Samples/README.md

 *Opacity Micro-Map sample* demostrates usage of Opacity Micro-Maps in Raytracing.
 Sample details:
 - Opacity Micro-Map SDK is used for OMM baking.
 Both CPU baker and GPU baker are supported in the sample: https://github.com/NVIDIAGameWorks/Opacity-MicroMap-SDK
 - Rendering and Denoising are based on NRDSample: https://github.com/NVIDIAGameWorks/NRDSample
+- The sample primarily uses the DXR 1.2 API, with NvAPI available as a legacy fallback option.

 ## Build instructions